fantasycalendar/FoundryVTT-Sequencer/README.md

 }
 ```

-This would result in a random color and a random number between 1 and 9, so any of these:
+This would result in a random color, and a random number between 1 and 9, so any of these:
 * `MagicMissile_01_Regular_Blue_30ft_01_1600x400.webm`
 * `MagicMissile_01_Regular_Green_30ft_08_1600x400.webm`
 * `MagicMissile_01_Regular_Yellow_30ft_02_1600x400.webm`